marbl-ecosys/MARBL/docs/src/usr-guide/GCM-interface/surface_flux.rst

 .. block comes from marbl_call_compute_subroutines_drv.F90
 .. code-block:: fortran

+  !
+5e. call surface_flux_compute()
   call marbl_instances(n)%surface_flux_compute()

+.. _ref-after-surface-flux-call:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Step 4.
 Copy values MARBL will need later into a local buffer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MARBL returns several different fields to the GCM.
+After computing the surface fluxes, MARBL returns several different fields to the GCM.
 Each GCM will handle these fields in its own way, but it is important to know where to find them.
 In the descriptions below, ``num_elements_surface_flux`` is the number of grid cells MARBL computes surface fluxes for simultaneously.

 #.
-Surface fluxes, which are needed in the source term of the advection solver
+The surface fluxes themselves, which are needed in the source term of the advection solver

    * ``marbl_instance%surface_fluxes(:,:)`` is a ``num_elements_surface_flux`` by ``marbl_tracer_cnt`` array